chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 {{< note >}}

 - Suppose you have done any modification to the standard installation setup mentioned above.
 In that case, we do not support migration to Automate HA.
-- We don't recommend in-place migration of A2HA and Chef Backend to Automate HA as the system level changes like ports, system users, and groups may conflict with the successful installation of Automate HA.
+- We don't recommend in-place migration of A2HA and Chef Backend to Automate HA as the system levels change as ports, system users, and groups may conflict with the successful installation of Automate HA.
 Also, no easy rollback process is available.
-This may lead to higher downtime or loss of existing setup.
+This may lead to higher downtime or loss of the existing setup.

 {{< /note >}}